 In Australia, this plug standard is currently used by all other EV manufacturers.
-It is now the standard here in Australia.
-It is capable of 3-Phase charging allowing it to charge vehicles much faster if 3-Phase power is avaliable.
-It is the plug standard for all of Europe.
+It is now the standard for Australian EVs.

 Rapid DC Charging

-The name is an abbreviation for “CHArge de MOve”, equivalent to “move using charge”.
-The plug standard can be seen to the right.
+An abbreviation for “CHArge de MOve”, french for “move using charge”.
 It is used internationally by the Japanese brands Mitsubishi, Nissan and Toyota.

-CCS is short for combined charging system and is based around the type 1 and type 2 standards.
-There are two variants depending on these type 1 and 2 plugs (see examples).
+CCS is short for combined charging system.
+It allows AC and DC chargers to use the same plug.
+CCS has two variants using Type 1 and Type 2 AC plugs.
 These standards are used by Volkswagen, BMW, Ford and Hyundai internationally.